-For nearly 25 years, the Central Coast Aquarium (CCA), located in Avila Beach, has been providing unique hands-on learning opportunities to children and adults in the fields of Marine Biology and Oceanography, as well as local history.
+For 25 years, the Central Coast Aquarium (CCA), located in Avila Beach, has been providing unique hands-on learning opportunities to children and adults in the fields of Marine Biology and Oceanography, as well as local history.
 The mission of the CCA is to cultivate a community dedicated to ocean stewardship through education, engagement, and action.
 The Central Coast Aquarium is a 501c3 non-profit organization (Tax ID number is 77-0479110).In the fall of 2013, the City of Morro Bay issued a request for proposals for the complete redevelopment of the Morro Bay Aquarium on waterfront lease sites 69-70/69W-70W.
 As a result of that process, the City, CCA and Cal Poly’s Center for Coastal Marine Sciences proposed a public-private partnership for the purpose of collaborating on a redevelopment project for a new, state-of-the-art, public aquarium and marine science education research center in Morro Bay.
 In May 2016, the City approved a Consent of Landowner agreement with the CCA and set compliance dates.

-The Morro Bay Aquarium Market and Economic Feasibility Study was shared with the public on Tuesday, March 12, 2019 as an agenda item during the Morro Bay City Council Meeting.
+The City of Morro Bay extended the compliance dates on the agreement to allow CCA to fundraise for the economic feasibility study--the first step in the development process.
+CCA is grateful to the nearly 50 donors who helped to raise the $44,000 needed for the study including $10,000 from the City of Morro Bay economic development funds and $4,000 through a SLO County Community Programs Grant.
+The balance of $30,000 was raised from private donors in the community.The Morro Bay Aquarium Market and Economic Feasibility Study was shared with the public on Tuesday, March 12, 2019 as an agenda item during the Morro Bay City Council Meeting.
 The feasibility study revealed that all non-profit aquariums require funding beyond their earned revenue potential.
 Yet, a future Morro Bay project has the potential to earn more than the average aquarium’s earned revenue given the unique factors to the site in Morro Bay as detailed in the study.
 The study revealed that this project is not feasible if it carries debt.
 Therefore, the option of utilizing a USDA Rural Development Community Facilities Guaranteed Loan to finance a new facility, that had been previously discussed, is no longer a viable option.

 To read the City of Morro Bay staff report about the Aquarium project, Click Here.